Spending money

 Your personal card

-• You shouldn't usually need to do this - if you can't use your PostHog card for some reason, ask Charles to purchase it for you on theirs in the first instance.
+• You shouldn't usually need to do this - if you can't use your PostHog card for some reason, ask Fraser to purchase it for you on theirs in the first instance.

-• If you do need to use your personal card, just post the receipt in the #team-people-and-ops channel in Slack and tag Charles to get reimbursed manually.
+• If you do need to use your personal card, just post the receipt in the #team-people-and-ops channel in Slack and tag Fraser to get reimbursed manually.

 Accidentally bought something on the company card when it was a personal expense?
 Tried changing the payment method with the merchant and it's too late?
 Don't worry!
-Again, just post in #team-people-and-ops as soon as you become aware and we will provide you with the relevant bank details for you to repay PostHog.
+If you used your brex card you can login to Brex, find the charge and use the repay function - more details here.
+If it was on Revolut, just post in #team-people-and-ops as soon as you become aware and we will provide you with the relevant bank details for you to repay PostHog.

 Making larger purchases